js214/K66_tutorial/7_rtos/README.md

 - `CMSIS`: "CMSIS provides interfaces to processor and peripherals, real-time operating systems, and middleware components" according to the [ARM website](https://www.keil.arm.com/cmsis).
-Not sure what it actually does.
+Not sure what it actually does;
+  something to do with defining a uniform low-level interface to all ARM chips.

-- `components`: UART, list.
-Not sure what this is for exactly.
-I thought UART functionality is already defined in `drivers`?
+- `components/uart`: Not sure what this is for exactly, but it is required for the debug console.
+One would think that UART functionality is already defined in `drivers`?

-- `device`: Obviously device-specific stuff, but no clue what it really does!
+- `device`: Obviously device-specific stuff, giving registers (for interrupts, etc.) human-readable names, and other very low-level definitions.

 ### RTOS